Domestic violence

 Domestic violence often occurs when the abuser believes that they are entitled to it, or that it is acceptable, justified, or unlikely to be reported.
 It may produce an intergenerational cycle of violence in children and other family members, who may feel that such violence is acceptable or condoned.
 Many people do not recognize themselves as abusers or victims, because they may consider their experiences as family conflicts that had gotten out of control.
 Awareness, perception, definition and documentation of domestic violence differs widely from country to country.
 Additionally, domestic violence often happens in the context of forced or child marriages.

 In abusive relationships, there may be a cycle of abuse during which tensions rise and an act of violence is committed, followed by a period of reconciliation and calm.
 The victims may be trapped in domestically violent situations through isolation, power and control, traumatic bonding to the abuser, cultural acceptance, lack of financial resources, fear, and shame, or to protect children.
 As a result of abuse, victims may experience physical disabilities, dysregulated aggression, chronic health problems, mental illness, limited finances, and a poor ability to create healthy relationships.
-Victims may experience severe psychological disorders, such as post-traumatic stress disorder (PTSD).
+Victims may experience severe psychological disorders, such as post-traumatic stress disorder (P.T.S.D.).
 Children who live in a household with violence often show psychological problems from an early age, such as avoidance, hypervigilance to threats and dysregulated aggression, which may contribute to vicarious traumatization.

 Etymology and definitions

 The first known use of the term domestic violence in a modern context, meaning violence in the home, was in an address to the Parliament of the United Kingdom by Jack Ashley in 1973.
 The term previously referred primarily to civil unrest, domestic violence from within a country as opposed to international violence perpetrated by a foreign power.

-Traditionally, domestic violence (DV) was mostly associated with physical violence.
-Terms such as wife abuse, wife beating, wife battering, and battered woman were used, but have declined in popularity due to efforts to include unmarried partners, abuse other than physical, female perpetrators, and same-sex relationships.
+Traditionally, domestic violence (D.V.) was mostly associated with physical violence.
+Terms such as wife abuse, wife beating, wife battering, and battered woman were used, but have declined in popularity due to efforts to include unmarried partners, abuse other than physical, female perpetrators, and same-sex couples.
 Domestic violence is now commonly defined broadly to include "all acts of physical, sexual, psychological or economic violence" that may be committed by a family member or intimate partner.

 The term intimate partner violence is often used synonymously with domestic abuse or domestic violence, but it specifically refers to violence occurring within a couple's relationship (i.e. marriage, cohabitation, or non-cohabiting intimate partners).
 To these, the World Health Organization (WHO) adds controlling behaviors as a form of abuse.
 Intimate partner violence has been observed in opposite and same-sex relationships, and in the former instance by both men against women and women against men.
 Family violence is a broader term, often used to include child abuse, elder abuse, and other violent acts between family members.
 In 1993, the UN Declaration on the Elimination of Violence Against Women defined domestic violence as: